Shakespeare's Language: Keys To Understand It

 The hard evidence is that Shakespeare knew Lily's Latin Grammar well.
 A conclusive number of quotations from it, and frequent references, direct and indirect, can be found in the plays themselves – including a whole scene in The Merry Wives of Windsor (Act 4, Scene 1).
 Numerous scholars have acknowledged Shakespeare's familiarity with it.
 It can be taken as established fact.

-After six more pages the background essay continues . . .
+Background essay continues . . .

 4